NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Jaathoom.md

     desc: "`pf2:1` Fist +16 (agile, finesse, magical, nonlethal, reach 10 feet)\n__Damage__  1d4 + 10 bludgeoning"

   - name: "Ranged"
-    desc: "`pf2:1` Crashing Wind +15 (air, arcane, range increment 20 feet)\n__Damage__  1d8 + 8 bludgeoning"
+    desc: "`pf2:1` Crashing Wind +16 (air, arcane, range increment 20 feet)\n__Damage__  1d8 + 8 bludgeoning"

   - name: "Arcane Innate Spells"
     desc: "DC 21, attack +13; __7th __  _[[Spells/Interplanar Teleport|Interplanar Teleport(to Astral Plane, Elemental Planes, or the Universe only)]]_; __4th __  _[[Spells/Nightmare|Nightmare]]_, _[[Spells/Vapor Form|Vapor Form]]_; __3rd __  _[[Spells/Ill Omen|Ill Omen]]_, _[[Spells/Illusory Creature|Illusory Creature]]_, _[[Spells/Illusory Object|Illusory Object]]_, _[[Spells/Sleep|Sleep]]_\n__Cantrips__  __(3rd)__ _[[Spells/Detect Magic|Detect Magic]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (arcane,concentrate,polymorph) The jaathoom transforms into a Small or Medium air elemental or aerial animal, such as an owl.
-This doesn't affect their statistics, but it could change the damage type of their Strikes.\n"
+This doesn't affect their statistics, but it could change the damage type of their Strikes.\n\n* * *\n"

   - name: "Hurricane Blast"
-    desc: "`pf2:1` (air,arcane) **Frequency** once per round\n**Effect** The jaathoom moves all creatures without the air trait in their turbulent skies aura 20 feet directly away, clockwise, or counterclockwise.
+    desc: "`pf2:1` (air,arcane) **Frequency** once per round\n* * *\n\n**Effect** The jaathoom moves all creatures without the air trait in their turbulent skies aura 20 feet directly away, clockwise, or counterclockwise.
 A creature avoids being moved if it succeeds at a DC 21 Fortitude check save."

   - name: "Ominous Dreams"
     desc: "`pf2:2` (mental,prediction) The jaathoom sends a prophetic dream to a sleeping creature within 10 feet.
-An unwilling creature avoids the vision if it succeeds at a DC 23 Will check save.\nThe jaathoom chooses the dream's subject, but not its exact events.
+An unwilling creature avoids the vision if it succeeds at a DC 23 Will check save.\n\nThe jaathoom chooses the dream's subject, but not its exact events.
 The target sees a brief vision of its future related to that subject, with the effect of [[Spells/Augury|Augury]].
 If the result is bad or mixed, the creature is [[Conditions/Frightened 1|Frightened 2]] and can't recover from being frightened until it wakes."

 ```